ramasilveyra/solid-webapp/README.md

 ### JavaScript
 * ES6 ready with babelfy
-* Source JS lint with JSCS and JSHint
+* Source JS lint with eslint
 * Minify with Uglify
 * Sourcemaps